codyps/buildid/README.md

 that needs support, send a PR!

 By default, the `buildid` crate will pick the best build-id lookup function it can for your platform.
-If one is not avaliable, it may fail to compile.
+If one is not available, it may fail to compile.
 If you have a custom build-id lookup mechanism you want to tell `buildid` about, enabling one of the features may help.